Ypsilanti State Hospital: Treatments

 The Ypsilanti State Hospital employed many different types of therapy and treatments for their patients.
 Within the hospitals first five years it had been open, there were 13,329 different treatments.
 These treatments are broken up into two different categories: hydrotherapy and physiotherapy.

 Hydrotherapy

 Hydrotherapy is a type of treatment based on an assortment of treatments dealing with water.
-Some of these treatments were needle showers, fan douches, jet douches, salt glows, general messages, local messages, sitz baths, foot baths, ultraviolet radiations, electric light cabinet baths, bubble baths, hot fomentations, colloidal baths, and surgical dressings.
+Some of these treatments were needle showers, fan douches, jet douches, salt glows, general messages, local massages, sitz baths, foot baths, ultraviolet radiations, electric light cabinet baths, bubble baths, hot fomentations, colloidal baths, and surgical dressings.

 Physiotherapy

 Physiotherapy is a treatment that exposes the patient to ultra-violet and infrared lights.
 Some of these treatments included ultra-violet light, infrared light, electric bake, and diathermy.
 In 1937 the Ypsilanti State Hospital was introduced to several different shock therapies, including electric shock.

 Three Christs of Ypsilanti

 In 1959 there were three patients with schizophrenia who became quite famous.
 Each of them believed he was God.
 A book about them is titled The Three Christs of Ypsilanti.
 Milton Rokeach, author of the book, was a social psychologist.
 He put the three men in contact with each other in an effort to determine whether one or more would abandon his delusions of divinity as a result of being in contact with others.
 Little change in their beliefs was recorded, although one showed temporary improvement.
 The three men stayed in residence at the hospital for the remainder of their lives.